abetusk/dev/projects/README.md

 Still don't know how to approach this.

+Some key points:

+* Each layer does not have lights in between them, it's completely backlit by the back most panel, diffused from LEDs
+* The spacing can be done with foam
+* Put it in a frame

 ### todo

 * figure out what the scene should be an implement it